M-J1nx/M_J1nx.github.io/_posts/2025-01-24-Why can't I make contributions even if I did commit.md

 You can find user infomation when you open it.

-Following information should be matched with :
+Following information should be matched with:

 - name : github account name
 - email : github email